"As often as you eat this bread and drink this cup, you proclaim the Lord's death until he comes" (I Cor 11: 26).

 Thus, there is a very close relationship between "building the Eucharist" and proclaiming Christ.
 At the same time, entering into communion with him in the memorial of Easter also means becoming missionaries of the event which that rite actualizes; in a certain sense, it means making it contemporary with every epoch, until the Lord comes again.

 Dear brothers and sisters, we are reliving this wonderful reality in today's Solemnity of Corpus Christi, during which the Church does not only celebrate the Eucharist but solemnly bears it in procession, publicly proclaiming that the Sacrifice of Christ is for the salvation of the whole world.

 Grateful for this immense gift, her members gather round the Blessed Sacrament, for that is the source and summit of her being and action.
 Ecclesia de Eucharistia vivit!
-The Church draws her life from the Eucharist and knows that this truth does not simply express a daily experience of faith, but recapitulates the heart of the mystery in which she consists (cf. Encyclical Letter Ecclesia de Eucaristia, n.
-1).
+The Church draws her life from the Eucharist and knows that this truth does not simply express a daily experience of faith, but recapitulates the heart of the mystery in which she consists.

--Homily of Blessed John Paul II, Solemnity of the Body and Blood of Christ 2004
+-Homily of St. John Paul II, Solemnity of the Body and Blood of Christ 2004